 This page is for trainees approaching the end of their training and preparing to apply for a consultant post for the first time.
 A variety of resources are available here to provide support and guidance.
 In addition, this will be supported by a New Consultant Day that will be held at the College in April.

-When taking up a new consultant post, please remember to update your contact details with the College, either by logging into your MyRCPath account, click on 'My Account' from the menu on the right, or by emailing the Membership Department with your amended details.
+When taking up a new consultant post, please remember to update your contact details with the College, either by logging into your MyRCPath account, click on 'My Account' from the menu on the right, or by emailing the Membership team with your amended details.

 ‘Top tips’ for new pathology consultants